storyblok/field-type-examples/code-block/README.md

 Given that `options.highlightStates` were configured as in the example above.

-Note that all properties except `code` are optional
+Note that all properties except `code` are optional.